 The Epson DS-510/560 series of document scanners suffer from a serious design flaw which eventually causes a paper jam and a clicking noise.
 The problem is centered around the roller in the front cover.
 This roller pushes the sheets up as the main roller feeds the rest of the sheets through the scanner.
 Attaching the separation roller to the rest of the mechanism inside the cover are two plastic shafts.
 Over time, the ends of the shafts open up, causing the scanner to pull in multiple sheets.
 This results in a paper jam along with a audible clicking noise.
 Epson does NOT sell replacement shafts.

-Some scanners may exhibit this issue after having scanned only a few hundred pages (which is nothing), while others make it well past the 50,000 page mark without any issues.
+Some scanners may exhibit this issue after having scanned only a few hundred pages, while others make it well past the 50,000 page mark without any issues.

 Apart from the issue outlined above, the main roller may also require replacement.
 Diagnostic information and links to purchase the roller kit can be found clicking here.